This page belongs to: National Measurement Institute

 Legal metrology refers to the legislative and regulatory framework that underpins measurements and measuring instruments used for trade and legal purposes.

-The framework supports and ensures confidence in accurate measurement, by helping to ensure that where measurements are made for trade and other legal purposes:
+The framework supports confidence in accurate measurement, by helping to ensure that where measurements are made for trade and other legal purposes:

 • measuring instruments are fit for purpose